sokil/php-image/README.md

 $image->appendElementAtPosition($someElement, 30, 30);
 ```

-You can create your own elements thet inherits \Sokil\Image\AbstractElement class, and register namespace:
+You can create your own elements that inherits \Sokil\Image\AbstractElement class, and register namespace:
 ```php
 namespace Vendor\Elements;